espressif/esp-idf/docs/general-notes.rst

 RTC slow memory
 ^^^^^^^^^^^^^^^

 Global and static variables used by code which runs from RTC memory (i.e. deep sleep stub code) must be placed into RTC slow memory.
-Please check the detailed description in deep-sleep-stub_.
+Please check detailed description in :doc:`deep sleep <deep-sleep-stub>` documentation.

-.. _deep-sleep-stub: deep-sleep-stub.rst
-.. _partition-tables: partition-tables.rst